Can You Have Tattoos in the Coast Guard?

-Coast Guard Tattoo Regulations and Rules
+Coast Guard Tattoo Regulations & Rules

 Previous US Coast Guard Tattoo Policy